celineguler/myblog/_posts/2024-01-07-Berry-phase-and-Dirac-monopole.md

 title: Berry phase and Dirac monopole
 ---

 This is my poor introduction to molecular quantum dynamics.
-Here's [the article][article] we'll be studying.
+Here's [the article][article] we'll be studying even though it seems to lack supporting citations and honestly a proper structure.

 <br>

 We start with the effective Lagrangian for the spin-½ in the magnetic field __B__ = [0, 0, __B__] as,